 Do Vibration Collars Hurt Dogs?

 Vibration collars do not usually hurt a dog.
 They are designed to grab attention, so your dog will feel the vibration, but it should not cause any pain.
 With that said, it is important to remember that every dog is different.
 Some dogs may be hyper-sensitive, and some may suffer anxiety and nerves that make the use of a vibration collar almost impossible.
-Always start with the vibration collar at the lowest setting and turn it up until it gets your dog’s attention, rather than the way around.
+Always start with the vibration collar at the lowest setting and turn it up until it gets your dog’s attention rather than the other way around.

 Overview of Shock Collars:

-The term shock collar is sometimes mistakenly used interchangeably with vibration collar, but the two are different.
+The term “shock collar” is sometimes mistakenly used interchangeably with vibration collar, but the two are different.
 A shock collar has two prongs that sit against your dog’s skin.
 When the collar is activated, a shock is administered and sends a current between the two prongs.
 A shock collar usually has variable settings and may include a vibration setting, as well as shock settings.

-Uses For Shock Collars
+Uses for Shock Collars

 Shock collars are used in the same circumstances as vibrating collars.
-Automatic collars are used to prevent barking, and remote collars are used to stop nuisance behavior such as lunging, chasing, or aggressive behavior.
+Automatic collars are used to prevent barking, and remote collars are used to stop nuisance behavior, such as lunging, chasing, or aggressive behavior.

 Are Shock Collars Legal?

-Laws vary by country and even by state but shock collars are illegal in a lot of places.
-They have caused physical scars that don’t heal and they can have a detrimental effect on dogs, causing some to become anxious and even to show aggressive tendencies.
+Laws vary by country and even by state, but shock collars are illegal in a lot of places.
+They have caused physical scars that don’t heal, and they can have a detrimental effect on dogs, causing some to become anxious and even to show aggressive tendencies.